 Restaurants in Paris fall under a bunch of different names.
 Restaurants, of course, but also brasseries, bistros, wine bars, and cafés.

 What's the difference?
 And does it really matter?

 We're here to help with the restaurant cheat sheet below, which has definitions to help you navigate the food scene.

 It's important to know that Parisians dine later than North Americans.
 If you want to be part of the Parisian scene, make your restaurant reservations for 8:30 pm or 9:00 pm.
 Whatever restaurants you choose, remember to keep an open mind about the menu and offerings.
 Dinner in Paris is an event so take your time and savor the meal.

-By the way, the new 2014 edition of our Paris Gourmet Food eGuide includes 148 recommended restaurants.
-That's in addition to the Insider skinny on famous French foods, speciality stores in Paris, lists of the best fromageries, boulangeries, chocolatiers and so very much more!
+By the way, the new edition of our Paris Gourmet Food eGuide includes 148 recommended restaurants.
+That's in addition to the Insider skinny on the foods of France, speciality stores in Paris, lists of the best fromageries, boulangeries, chocolatiers and a lot more.

 This once referred to a place that made and served beer.